The brutal experience of being a WWII POW in the Pacific

 On a basic strategic level, capturing enemy soldiers provided the Japanese military with potential sources of labor and military intelligence.

-Since the Japanese Imperial Army was engaged in a vast territorial expansion across Asia and the Pacific, and the manpower needed for various construction projects like airfields and railways increased.
+Since the Japanese Imperial Army was engaged in a vast territorial expansion across Asia and the Pacific, the manpower needed for various construction projects like airfields and railways increased.

 As a result, the opportunity to use captured enemy soldiers as a form of slave labor became a potential short-term solution for the Japanese.